Summer Planning: 4 Tips for Creating Family Rhythms

 4. Family rhythms will change, so create a new base structure for your days

 Moms, routines and priorities are important.
 Flexibility, too, of course.
 But creating a basic structure for our days brings peace and calm to the beautiful chaos that is raising our children.
 I shared this in corporate principles for home life and routines.
 There has to be a base plan, even if we change it.
-This works beautifully for working moms to make the most of their time, and for moms at home, as time can fly by and make us feel unproductive and disorganized if we end up improvising every day.
+This works beautifully for both working moms to make the most of their time, and for moms at home, as time flies by and can make us feel unproductive and disorganized if we end up improvising every day.

 To start, take a look at your current routines.
 See what will change for you when your kids finish school, considering new traffic patterns, camp schedules, extra-curricular activities, vacation trips, etc.